TheCyberLeader/hands-on-cyber-leadership/README.md

 My approach is governance-driven and impact-focused: every task is framed by the principles of sound decision-making, prioritization, and accountability.
 The intent is to demonstrate not only technical capability, but also how effective cyber leadership translates execution into business value.

 ## 🔍 Project Highlights
-🚧 These projects are actively evolving.
-Public release will follow once the content is polished and ready for external review.
+🚧 These projects are actively evolving

 | Project Title | Description | Skills/Focus |
 |---------------|-------------|--------------|